dunnkers/ember-polymer-paper/README.md

 {{paper-input update=(action (mut name)) label="Your name"}}
 ```

-That's it!
-This should render something like this:
+That's it, the element should work with a two-way binding!

 ![Example](https://s30.postimg.org/b5jlpe041/Screen_Shot_2017_01_02_at_17_35_16.png)

-See the demo for more examples.

 ## Demo